DiamondLightSource/daedalus/README.md

 npm run dev
 ```

+### PVWS configuration

+The configuration of the PVWS service is managed via the json configuration file
+`public/config/config.json`.
+The hostname of the pvws instance is set using the `PVWS_SOCKET` parameter.

 ### B23 synoptic demo

 The B23 synoptic demo requires [techui-builder](https://github.com/DiamondLightSource/techui-builder) files to be served locally, including the JSON map.
 The steps to do this are: